artemkv/frontend_guidelines/README.md

 The important thing is that side effects should interact with the rest of the application by integrating with the unidirectional data flow discussed above.

 TODO: examples etc.

+My advice is to keep all the effects on the top of the application and avoid handling effects (i.e. using _React hooks_) in the components (keep components pure).

 ## Exceptions